 Hirsch Award Guidelines:

 Judges will be evaluating all works based on their overall contribution to the field of snowsports journalism.
 While we recognize that it is difficult to compare columns with news and brief social media type entries, judges will be instructed to select the words that rise to the top in what we expect a diverse group of entries.

 The Hirsch competition is now open to everyone, not just NASJA press members.
 The contest is free to enter for NASJA members.
 An entry fee of $35 for non NASJA members will be charged and will include one year’s membership in NASJA for those who have never been members.
 Former NASJA members may enter for the $35 fee, but membership will not be included in this fee.
 Each of this year’s award categories (Words, Images, Books) will require a minimum of three people entering in order to take place.
 People can enter both the Words and Images categories (and the Book category).
-The call for entries for these awards is now closed.
+The

 Prizes for the Hirsch Award will include a trophy and a Rossignol helmet and goggle package for each winner.

 Winners will be announced by December 31st, and profiles of judges on our panel will also be released.